garimagc7/assignment1/README.md

-This is the headerfooter assignment with added table asiignment inside it.
+This is the headerfooter assignment with added table assignment inside it.